High-precision and low-depth quantum algorithm design for eigenstate problems

-There are two important parameters $\tau$ and $\omega $ in the spectral filter $g(\cdot)$, in which $\tau$ is a time scaling factor, and $\omega = E_j$ indicates a shift of the original function.
+There are two important parameters $\tau$ and $\omega $ in the spectral filter $g(\cdot)$, in which $\tau$ is an imaginary time scaling factor, and $\omega = E_j$ indicates a shift of the original function.
 We shall see that $\tau$ indicates the timescale for the spectral filtering procedure, and larger $\tau$ will cool the state closer to the target eigenstate.
-The shift $\omega$ plays an important role in searching the eigenenergies (see \autoref{fig:cartoon}(b)) and also the eigenstate property estimation.
-From the above equation, readers may wonder if we can still get the concentration around the eigenstate $\ket{u_j}$ with energy $\omega$ if we do not know the value of $E_j$ a priori.
-Note that $\omega$ only appears in classical post-processing and will not be involved in quantum measurement.
-In the implementation, we will classically tune $\omega$ as a classical variable to find the true eigenenergy while it will not increase any quantum resource cost.
+The shift $\omega$ plays an important role in searching the eigenenergies (see \autoref{fig:cartoon}(b)) and in the eigenstate property estimation.
+From the above equation, readers may wonder if we can still get the concentration around the eigenstate $\ket{u_j}$ if we do not know the value of $E_j$ a priori.
+Here, we can find that $\omega$ only appears in classical post-processing and will not be involved in quantum measurement.
+Therefore, we will classically tune $\omega$ as a variable to find the true eigenenergy without increasing any quantum resource cost.